Discriminating 1D new physics solutions in $b\to s\ell\ell$ decays: Acknowledgments

 \section{Acknowledgments}

 We thank Jorge Martin Camalich for providing the code for the calculation of the $b\to s \ell\ell$ amplitudes.
-This work is partly supported by the National Natural Science Foundation of China under Grants Nos.11735003, 11975041, and 11961141004, and the fundamental Research Funds for the Central Universities.
+This work is partly supported by the National Natural Science Foundation of China under Grants No.11735003, No.11975041, and No.11961141004, and the fundamental Research Funds for the Central Universities.